sjentsch/jamoviDocs/index.rst

 Analyses
 ========

 The aim of the following section is to provide short, non-technical tutorials on how to conduct common statistical procedures in jamovi.
-The `introduction
+The :doc:`introduction
-<_pages/jg_0_introduction.html>`__ gives an overview over the available analyses, or you can otherwise directly access specific analyses by following the links
+<_pages/jg_00_analyses-overview>` gives an overview over the available analyses, or you can otherwise directly access specific analyses by following the links
 below.